EphiRobinsonMohawk/AppendageAdventure/Game Concept Document Digital Prototyping.md

 ## **High-Level Concept**

+Question: How do we make the players feel curious by having a modular character that can grow

 ### **Concept Statement**

 A whimsical family-friendly puzzle-platformer where players collect and merge body parts to overcome unique challenges.
 Every new part changes how you move, solve puzzles, and explore — from spider legs that let you scale walls to wings that let you soar over obstacles.